Get notified of page updates

 Limitations

 • This study looked only at women with breast cancer.
-It is not known how well it will work for men with TNBC.
+It is not known how well it will work for men with early-stage TNBC.

 • Most participants were white (64%) or Asian (20%).
 It is not clear whether these results would be relevant for people of other races, e.g., Black or American Indian.